henningms/simplecamerareader-android/README.md

 How to use:

 First build the project and reference the jar (or project) in your Android project.
-Then in your Android project create the layout for the scan-view which can be as easy as:
+The easiest way to build is to use gradle, just run ``./gradlew assemble`` Then in your Android project create the layout for the scan-view which can be as easy as:

 ```xml